muxi-ai/cli/docs/plan-config-overlord.md

 ╭──────────────────────────────────────────────────────────────╮
 │ [⚙] Configure Overlord                                  MUXI │
 │──────────────────────────────────────────────────────────────│
-│ ℹ The Overlord orchestrates your agents, routes tasks, and   │ │ manages conversations.
-Configure its personality and behavior.│ ╰──────────────────────────────────────────────────────────────╯
+│ The Overlord orchestrates your agents, routes tasks, and     │ │ manages conversations.
+Configure personality and behavior.   │ ╰──────────────────────────────────────────────────────────────╯
 ```